Sazz-Sharma/pecko-cli/README.md

 ## Features

 - **Context-Aware**: Will understand your project structure and local files.
-- **Autonomous**: Will perform tasks and make decisions based on your codebase.
+- **Autonomous**: Will perform tasks and make decisions based on your environment.
 - **CLI-First**: Built for the terminal, integrating seamlessly into your workflow.

 ## Setup